John J. Mooney (horse racing): Later career

 Mooney left the OJC to develop Nashville Stud, a stud farm he owned near Kleinburg.
 It was the only farm in Canada to provide both thoroughbred and standardbred stallions.
 In 1978 he served as director of racing operations at Stampede Park in Calgary.
 From 1980 to 1981 he was president and general manager of Laurel Park Racecourse.
 From 1981 to 1983 he was the president of Arlington Park.
 He later served as director of the United Totalisator Company.

 In 1989 he was inducted into the Canadian Horse Racing Hall of Fame as a builder.

 Personal life

 Mooney's father J. D. Mooney won the 1924 Kentucky Derby on Black Gold, the 1929 King's Plate on Shorelint, and trained 1962 Canadian Horse of the Year Crafty Lace.
-His grandfather, John J. Mooney, was a horse breeder and owner.
 His brother, Paul A. Mooney was the president of the Boston Bruins.

 Mooney's sons, John Mooney and Mike Mooney, are also involved in thoroughbred racing.

 Death

-Mooney died on December 3, 1994, of a heart attack.
-At the time of his death, he was driving home after attending races at Woodbine.
+Mooney died on December 3, 1994, of a heart attack while driving home after attending races at Woodbine.